skaman82/OMNIBUS-CNC-Controller/README.md

 • Inputs 1-3 have selectable voltage (5/12v) so you can connect inductive proximity sensors directly</br>
 • VFD outputs (Spindle ON/OFF and RPM control)</br>
 • 5V PWM Output</br>
-• 3 Outputs for Relais - the outputs have selectable voltage (5/12v) - OUT3 is automatically enabled on spindle ON</br>
+• 3 Outputs for relays - the outputs have selectable voltage (5/12v) - OUT3 is automatically enabled on spindle ON</br>
 • Feed/Speed override connectors (JST XH 3P)</br>
 • Header for Bluetooth serial module (HC-05)</br>
 • Screw-Terminals for easy connection</br>